jimoholayinka01/Classic-Movies/README.md

 # Data Analysis: Classic Movies Dataset

-This repository demonstrates the process of cleaning a movie dataset, selecting classic movies released before 1935, visualizing the data using Seaborn, Big data analysis using PySpark and finally exporting the dataset into a semi-structured Json data file.
+This repository demonstrates the process of cleaning a movie dataset, selecting classic movies released before 1935, visualizing the data using Seaborn while conducting the Exploratory Data Analysis and finally exporting the dataset into a semi-structured Json data file.
+Recommendations were therefore made for the business based on the insights that was derived from the dataset.

 ---
 1. **Data Cleaning Process**